mui/toolpad/docs/data/toolpad/studio/how-to-guides/delete-grid-row.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/delete-grid-row/add-delete-query.png", "alt": "Adding an HTTP Request query", "caption": "Adding an HTTP Request query", "indent": 1 }}

-2. Since this is a destructive action, it's important that we set the **mode** of this query to manual.
+2. Since this is a destructive action, it's important that you set the **mode** of this query to manual.
 Select **Only fetch on manual action** in the mode menu.

-3. To add the `id` in the request URL, we can add an `id` parameter to the query and bind it to the following JavaScript expression:
+3. To add the `id` in the request URL, you can add an `id` parameter to the query and bind it to the following JavaScript expression:

    ```js
    dataGrid.selection?.['ID'];